FREQUENTLY ASKED QUESTIONS

 A. Our Life & Estate Plans are customized to each client's particular needs.
 As a result, our legal fees vary based on the extent of the legal work to be performed and the anticipated amount of time to be expended on each matter.
 Once we have an opportunity to sit down together with you and fully review your situation and determine exactly what legal work needs to be performed on your behalf, we'll quote a fee to complete any projected legal work to be performed on your Life & Estate Plan.
 Thereafter, you may decide whether you would like to move forward with our Life & Estate Planning Services.
 There is no obligation on your part to proceed beyond the initial consultation if you do not wish to do so.

 Q. Do you offer any alternatives to an in-office consultation?

 A. We realize that hectic work schedules and busy family lives sometimes make it challenging for prospective clients to find the time to come into our office for their initial consultation.
-For this reason, and for your convenience, we offer our prospective clients the opportunity to "attend" the initial consultation by way of a telephone conference call or a virtual meeting (via Zoom or Skype).
+For this reason, and for your convenience, we offer our prospective clients the opportunity to "attend" the initial consultation by way of a telephone conference call or a virtual meeting (via Zoom).